 The cook spotted one small, harmless snake on the trail which he killed without thought.
 Some were surprised by this, but desert dwellers have a different attitude to these and scorpions (none seen).

 Part of the Sahara A to Z series

 As on previous occasions, the route of our camel trek through the Immidir will rest a day at Aguelmam Rahla, a reliable waterhole at the mouth of the Oued Tafrakrek canyon (blue line on map, left) where the Tissedit plateau drops down to meet a band of dunes.
-I’d been wanting to make a diversion here since scanning Google Earth a few years back and noticing the innumerable pre-Islamic tombs (‘PIZ’) in the area (left).
+I’d been wanting to make a diversion here since scanning Google Earth a few years back and noticing the innumerable pre-Islamic tombs (‘PIZ’) in the area (below).

 On the first crater tour in 2007 we walked along the base of the dunes, northeast from Aguelmam Rahla, and discovered several grinding stones and other artefacts at the foot of the dunes.
 And in 2012 one of us came across a near intact pot (left) at the foot of a dune as well as napping (stone tool chipping) sites.

 There’s something compulsive about Sahara tomb spotting on Google Maps, searching the featureless desert floor for the clear signs of prehistoric human activity.
 Once out there it gives a purpose to a journey that’s otherwise just agreeable recreation and adds a hint of treasure hunting.
 It reminds you that the Sahara of 6000 years ago was not a desert, but a much less arid savannah.
 As mentioned in the Mark Milburn book review, among others, KenGrok has spent hours and years scanning and collating Google Earth’s imagery to identify unusual things, including pre-Islamic tombs in the Sahara.
 In 2019 Google erased his work but it seems his baton has been picked up by ‘syzygy‘ on Google Earth Community.